What mom burnout actually is.

 - Physical symptoms.
 Headaches, gut issues, weight changes, frequent low-grade illness.
 The body talks first.

-Why it stacks with everything else.
+Why it compounds with everything else.

 What actually helps.

-Distinguish what you do from what you organize.
+Separate what you do from what you organize.

 Get the emotional load out of your head.